Error messageNo matching provider found.

 The Phillips house is suitable for receptions, seated dinners, and lectures and presentations.

 In addition to the stunning gallery spaces, the Sant Building contains the Vradenburg Café overlooking the Hunter Courtyard, a lovely outdoor space with works by Ellsworth Kelly and Barbara Hepworth.
-The state-of-the-art, 180-seat auditorium, reception area, and seminar rooms allow for films, presentations, lectures, and other gatherings.
+The 180-seat auditorium, reception area, and seminar rooms allow for films, presentations, lectures, and other gatherings.

 Entrance lobby and Galleries 103 and 115: 2,347 square feet